psionman/psionman_set/wx_python/lesson05.md

 #### Summary

-In this post we have seen how to use a more complex widget: a StaticBox, which is used with a StaticBoxSizer.
+In this lesson we have seen how to use a more complex widget: a StaticBox, which is used with a StaticBoxSizer.
 We have placed a number of related CheckBoxes into the StaticBox and seen how we can retrieve the value of the widgets.
 Finally, we have abstracted the code related to a logically